 Unfortunately, time-based RTLS systems require that three or more detectors be in range of every asset tag.
 For that reason, this type of system is generally only used in “open” areas like warehouses.
 The cost of installing multiple UWB receivers in every hospital room makes UWB a less common choice for healthcare RTLS installations.
 Some Wi-Fi-based RTLS systems can use a variation of time of flight, but the performance is limited due to the number of Wi-Fi access points generally in use.

-A simpler radio-based approach to locating an asset is for the asset tag to transmit a regular beacon message and for a receiver to measure signal strength (power level) of the received message.
+A simpler radio-based approach to indoor asset tracking is for the asset tag to transmit a regular beacon message and for a receiver to measure signal strength (power level) of the received message.
 An asset tag “beacons” out a coded transmission, which is detected by one or more sensors.
 Most Bluetooth beacon-based RTLS systems often operate this way, as do most Wi-Fi-based RTLS tags.
 With several receivers, the power levels (often discussed as RSSI or received signal strength indicator) of the beacon message from a device are compared across different receivers, and the receiver “hearing” the beacon with the highest power level is considered to be closest to the tag.
 This allows fewer detectors to be used but can often achieve the required level of precision for some use cases.

 Power-level-only approaches deliver data to customers that assets are on-site and in general areas, but they suffer from several shortcomings that don’t make them a great fit in all cases.
 For example, the simple orientation of a tag can result in the highest RSSI value being “heard” by a receiver in the next room or on a different floor.
 These shortcomings can be partially addressed by adding more receivers, site RF fingerprinting, and more sophisticated mathematics and machine learning.
 However, each of these additions increases the cost of the solution (infrastructure and total data generated by the system), and they cannot match the accuracy of other systems.